Collection Operation Pre/Post Hooks (Advanced)¶

 see a different object than user “bar” when making a request to

-).
-You could extend preFindObjectOperation
+/collection/1).
+You could extend preFindObjectOperation as follows:

 preFindObjectOperation(config, req, res, context) {